apache/polaris-tools/benchmarks/README.md

 ## Parameters

-All parameters are configured through the `application.conf` file located in `src/gatling/resources/`.
+All parameters are configured through the [benchmark-defaults.conf](src/gatling/resources/benchmark-defaults.conf) file located in `src/gatling/resources/`.
 The configuration uses the [Typesafe Config](https://github.com/lightbend/config) format.
+The reference configuration file contains default values as well as documentation for each parameter.

 ### Dataset Structure Parameters